Keola Lai

 All 20 MLS records include parking features and numerous public remarks repeatedly state unit-level parking (e.g., "2 parking spaces", "Two parking stalls", "2 covered parking stall unit").
 Evidence is consistent across many agent remarks and MLS checkbox data, indicating building parking is available.

-I looked for explicit terms like "deeded parking," "owned stall," or "parking included in deed."
-The listings only describe the number and type of stalls, so deeded parking is not supported by the public remarks.
+I looked for explicit deeded-parking wording such as "deeded parking," "owned stall," or "parking included in deed," and found none.
+The listings consistently describe the number and type of stalls, but that is not enough to confirm deeded parking.

 No analysis available